dev-yakuza/dev-yakuza.github.io/_posts/jekyll/2018-10-18-send-email/2018-10-18-send-email-en.md

 ---

 ## outline
-we use [github page](https://pages.github.com/){:rel="nofollow noreferrer" :target="_blank"} for serving this blog. we provide this blog by uploading static files(html, css, javascript) created by jekyll to github page. in other words, we can not create and use server-side-source. so we are not also able to create simple email feature on github page and jekyll.
+we use [github page](https://pages.github.com/){:rel="nofollow noreferrer" target="_blank"} for serving this blog. we provide this blog by uploading static files(html, css, javascript) created by jekyll to github page. in other words, we can not create and use server-side-source. so we are not also able to create simple email feature on github page and jekyll.

-[formspree service](https://formspree.io/){:rel="nofollow noreferrer" :target="_blank"} helps static page like above situation to be able to create sending email feature. this blog post introduces how to apply formspree service to jekyll for sending email feature.
+[formspree service](https://formspree.io/){:rel="nofollow noreferrer" target="_blank"} helps static page like above situation to be able to create sending email feature. this blog post introduces how to apply formspree service to jekyll for sending email feature.

 ## formspree service
 we can use formspree service without joining up. click below link to go formspree service site.

-- formspree service site: [https://formspree.io/](https://formspree.io/){:rel="nofollow noreferrer" :target="_blank"}
+- formspree service site: [https://formspree.io/](https://formspree.io/){:rel="nofollow noreferrer" target="_blank"}

 ## use formspree service
 you can see below screen when you click above link to move formspree service.